Icing for Injuries, Tendinitis, and Inflammation

 Thermoregulation of our tissues is extremely efficient: reflex responses in microvasculature can compensate quite a lot for changes in surface temperature.
 So what happens to the tissue temperature under ice?
 How cold does it get?
 At 1 centimetre?
 At 3?
 Can you chill a knee through and through?

 Turns out you can!
-Most joints are less insulated and adapt to regulate their temperature, and can be cooled or heated much more easily.
-In experiments on arthritic knees, Oosterveld et al demonstrated that hot wax (ligno-paraffin) could raise deep knee temperatures by 1.7–3.5˚C … and the effect of cooling was even more dramatic, dropping the temperature as much as 9˚C. Brrr!
+Most joints are less insulated and have more metabolically quiet tissues, so they can’t adapt to temperature changes as well, and therefore they can be cooled or heated much more easily.
+In experiments on arthritic knees, Oosterveld et al demonstrated that hot wax (ligno-paraffin) could raise deep knee temperatures by 1.7–3.5˚C … and the effect of cooling was even more dramatic, dropping the temperature as much as 9˚C.36 Brrr!
 That’s likely to have some effect on biology.

 The effect on muscle is probably much less, but to date I’m unaware of any data that shows it.